-- Executors and beneficiaries: Obtaining a record award of provision for a plaintiff widow;
+- Executors and beneficiaries on obtaining a record award of provision for a plaintiff widow;

-- Beneficiaries: Upholding the entitlements of beneficiaries (including charities) in contested estate claims including in cases where the identity of the intended charity beneficiary named in the will was disputed by a similarly named charity;
+- Beneficiaries in relation to upholding the entitlements of beneficiaries (including charities) in contested estate claims including in cases where the identity of the intended charity beneficiary named in the will was disputed by a similarly named charity;

-- Wills and Estates: Obtaining a grant of Administration on intestacy in circumstances where another party claimed to hold a valid will but had failed to apply for Probate for over 10 years and requiring substituted service orders; and
+- Wills and Estates in relation to obtaining a grant of Administration on intestacy in circumstances where another party claimed to hold a valid will but had failed to apply for Probate for over 10 years and requiring substituted service orders; and

-- Beneficiaries: Acting for the residuary beneficiary named in a will claimed by the plaintiffs to have been revoked by the deceased by tearing, and in the alternative by subsequent informal testamentary document, in complex proceedings in a large estate, involving forensic examination of documents and signatures, and separate concurrent claims for provision by numerous family members.
+- Beneficiaries in relation to the residuary beneficiary named in a will claimed by the plaintiffs to have been revoked by the deceased by tearing, and in the alternative by subsequent informal testamentary document, in complex proceedings in a large estate, involving forensic examination of documents and signatures, and separate concurrent claims for provision by numerous family members.